LeoLim27/Disaster-Prediction-Web/README.md

 # Incident Type Prediction using Deep Learning

-This project utilizes machine learning techniques to predict incident types based on climate and location-related data.
+This project utilizes deep learning techniques to predict incident types based on climate and location-related data.
 It includes data preprocessing, model training, and a FastAPI-based prediction service.

 ## Features
 - Preprocesses climate-related data and categorical variables.